noahehall/theBookOfNoah/architecture/informationarchitecture.md

           - examine the syntactic nature of a query and use that knowledge to narrow retrieval
             - e.g. is it a 'how to' question or a 'who is' question
         - controlled vocabularies/thesauri
-          - expand teh semantic nature of a query by automatically including synonyms within the query
+          - expand the semantic nature of a query by automatically including synonyms within the query
         - concept searching

       - search zones